If you’re ready to have a video sales funnel that actually works for your brand, you need the right marketing videos.

 Why?
 Because you will be attracting organic traffic.
 Your prospects will come to you, rather than you going out there to get them (which would be outbound marketing), and this is because you’ll be attracting them by offering the content they need.

 So, you want to influence your prospects the right way during the buying process.

 There are different types of videos (as I told you before) and each one will work best in a specific part of the funnel.
 Let’s see which types of videos will help you create the best video sales funnel!

-The best approach you can have here, is to create video content that’s focused on being educational, and not so much oriented to sales yet.
+The best approach you can have here is to create a top-of-the-funnel video that’s focused on being educational, and not so much oriented to sales yet.

 Why?
 Because your prospects are just becoming aware of the problems they’re facing, and they’re in the beginning of doing research about it.
 Your goal is to deliver what they need, and that is content that’s helpful to them.

-There are some questions to ask yourself, so you can fully understand this stage.
+There are some questions to ask yourself, so you can create marketing videos that work for this stage.